 1. Pokémon Emerald

-Pokémon Yellow and Crystal may have been the first “third” Pokémon game in the series, Pokémon Emerald perfected the formula.
-A successor to Pokémon Ruby and Sapphire, Emerald retells the same story in the Hoenn region.
-Except with a twist; you fight against both Team Aqua and Team Magma.
+Pokémon Emerald perfected the formula of the third Pokémon game established in Yellow.
+A successor to Pokémon Ruby and Sapphire, Emerald retold the same story in the Hoenn region.
+Except with a twist — you fight against both Team Aqua and Team Magma.

-Not only that, you are capable of fighting and capturing every legendary.
+Not only that, you were capable of fighting and capturing every legendary.
 In the previous games, you were limited to a specific set of Legendaries.
-Not in Emerald, most Legendaries are up for grabs.
+Not in Emerald though, as most Legendaries were up for grabs.
 You can capture Groudon, Kyogre, and Rayquaza in the same game.

-The other inclusion to the story adds in more stakes, and you do believe the world is in danger.
-The game still has that pesky “Too Much Water” thing I despised in the other games taking place in Hoenn, yet this time I don’t mind it as much.
-The game doesn’t feel as bogged down with all the surfing.
-The new elements introduce in Emerald makes the game feel like a brand new experience.
-It’s the best game in the Hoenn region, the best “third” Pokémon game in a generation, and my favorite Pokémon game of all time.
+The other inclusion to the story added more stakes, with the world truly in danger.
+The game still had that pesky “Too Much Water” thing the other games taking place in Hoenn suffer from, yet this time the game doesn’t feel as bogged down with all the surfing.
+The new elements introduced in Emerald make the game feel like a new experience.
+It’s the best game in the Hoenn region, the best “third” Pokémon game in a generation, and the best Pokémon game of all time.